sweetsweetstefan/cloudmc-cloudca-kb/rbac/en/rbac-en.md

 - **Operator:** Can create organizations and sub-organizations, manage service connections, quotas, commitments, and has full access to all other organizations, system resources and settings.

 Each fixed role has a default scope:
-- Guest, User, Administrator: Only the organization in which the user account exists
+- Guest, User, Administrator: Only the organization in which the user account exists.
-- Reseller: The organization in which the user exists and all of its sub-organizations
+- Reseller: The organization in which the user exists and all of its sub-organizations.
-- Operator: All organizations
+- Operator: All organizations.

 As the diagram below indicates, rising through the hierarchy every role has all of the privileges as the preceding one: